shakiyam/install-OracleDatabase/install-OracleDatabase11.2/README.md

 Configuration
 -------------

-Copy the file `dotenv.sample` to a file named `.env` and rewrite the contents as needed.
+Copy the file `dotenv.sample` to a new file named `.env` and modify the contents as needed.

 ```shell
 MEDIA=/mnt